-Cuba is one of the world’s most exciting travel destinations, but before you hop on a plane, check out my list of Havana Dos and Don’ts.
+Visiting Havana, Cuba will be one of the best travel choices you’ll ever make.
+It’s one of the world’s most exciting destinations, but before you hop on a plane, check out my list of Dos and Don’ts.
 You’ll be glad you did.

 DO appreciate that Havana operates on “Cuba time”: a kick back, laissez-faire attitude which means it can take 10 minutes before a waiter shows up to your table let alone takes your order.
 (As a type-A personality, I thought I would go nuts with the lack of urgency for pretty much everything, but after a couple of days of detox I learned to embrace the slower pace….. sort of.)